codeplea/tinyexpr/README.md

 and optionally set the passed in `*error` to the location of the parse error.

-You may also compile expressions without variables by passing `te_compile()`'s second and thrid arguments as 0.
+You may also compile expressions without variables by passing `te_compile()`'s second and third arguments as 0.

 Give `te_eval()` a `te_expr*` from `te_compile()`. `te_eval()` will evaluate the expression
 using the current variable values.